JakeStanger/ironbar/README.md

 ## Configuration

 By default, running will get you a blank bar.
 To start, you will need a configuration file in `.config/ironbar`.
-Ironbar supports a range of file formats so pick your favourite:
+This could be called `config.<fmt>`, using one of the available extensions:

 - JSON
 - TOML